joejemmely/resume/resume-joe-jemmely.md

 _August 2019 – May 2020 | Seattle, WA_

-- Marketing Engagement Automation
+I worked on the Engagement Automation team for Prime Video, my job included:
-  - Personalized recommendations for Prime Video content amazon.com
+  - Development of solutions for building personalized emails and push notifications
-  - Personalized emails and push notifications
+  - Development of solutions for displaying personalized content related to Prime Video on the amazon.com homepage

 ### Front-End Developer and Designer at SCOTT Sports